 Depending on the style of holiday you’re looking for, this guide will help you decide which island is the one for you!

 Below is our honest comparison as we pit Cyprus vs Malta.
-We look at the sights to explore, the food you can try, what natural attractions you can see in both countries, as well some as amazing towns and cities you should visit.
+We look at the sights to explore, the food you can try, what natural attractions you can see in both countries, as well as some amazing towns and cities you should visit.

 But let’s start with some essential facts about each: